-- Until you assign a foreign currency, the default value for all customers, vendors, and accounts is your company's home currency.
+- Until you assign a foreign currency, the default value for all customers, suppliers, and accounts is your company's home currency.

 - Income and expense accounts always use your home currency.

-- You can assign a foreign currency to customers, vendors, banks and credit cards.
+- You can assign a foreign currency to customers, suppliers, banks and credit cards.

-- You'll see foreign currencies on the activity screens for customers, vendors, transactions, accounts and companies.
+- You'll see foreign currencies on the activity screens for customers, suppliers, transactions, accounts and companies.

-- You can pay and receive payments in a vendor's or customer's currency.
+- You can pay and receive payments in a supplier's or customer's currency.

 - Foreign currency is automatically updated every four hours in QuickBooks from Wall Street On Demand.